 On the day that shares of our Class A common stock are initially listed on the Nasdaq Capital Market, Nasdaq will begin accepting, but not executing, pre-opening buy and sell orders and will begin to continuously generate the indicative Current Reference Price on the basis of such accepted orders.
 During a ten-minute "Display Only" period, market participants may enter quotes and orders in Class A common stock in Nasdaq's systems and such information is disseminated, along with other indicative imbalance information, to Morgan Stanley and other market participants (including the other financial advisors) by Nasdaq on its NOII and BookViewer tools.
 Following the "Display Only" period, a "Pre-Launch" period begins, during which Morgan Stanley, in its capacity as our designated financial advisor to perform the functions under Nasdaq Rule 4120(c)(8), must notify Nasdaq that our shares are "ready to trade."
 Once Morgan Stanley has notified Nasdaq that shares of our Class A common stock are ready to trade, Nasdaq will calculate the Current Reference Price (as defined below) for shares of our Class A common stock, in accordance with Nasdaq's rules.
 If Morgan Stanley then approves proceeding at the Current Reference Price, Nasdaq will conduct a price validation test in accordance with Nasdaq Rule 4120(c)(8).
 Prior to the conclusion of the "Pre-Launch" period, Morgan Stanley will select price bands for purposes of applying the price validation test, which are generally set at zero.
-Under the price validation test, Nasdaq compares the expected price (i.e. the price at which Morgan Stanley notified Nasdaq that the security is ready to trade) with the actual price calculated by Nasdaq, which is the Current Reference Price at the time of the price validation test, for the opening trade to assure that the difference between such prices, if any, is within the price bands previously selected by Morgan Stanley, if the price bands need to be modified, to select the new price bands for purposes of applying such test iteratively until the validation tests yield a price within such bands.
+Under the price validation test, Nasdaq compares the expected price (i.e. the price at which Morgan Stanley notified Nasdaq that the security is ready to trade) with the actual price calculated by Nasdaq, which is the Current Reference Price at the time of the price validation test, for the opening trade to assure that the difference between such prices, if any, is within the price bands previously selected by Morgan Stanley.
+If the price bands are set at zero then these prices must be identical.
+As part of conducting such price validation test, Nasdaq may consult with Morgan Stanley, if the price bands need to be modified, to select the new price bands for purposes of applying such test iteratively until the validation tests yield a price within such bands.
 Upon completion of such price validation checks the applicable orders that have been entered will then be executed at such price and regular trading of shares of our Class A common stock on the Nasdaq Capital Market will commence.